treed8887/CIS635Project/Project-TylerReed.md

 and 4 which are continuous.
 Decision Trees and random forests can more can accurately divide the data based on categorical variables than many other classifiers.
-Additionally, the random forest had the highest Recall accuracy at 88.56%.
+Additionally, the random forest had the highest Recall at 88.56%.
 I think it would be appropriate to emphasize Recall over Accuracy as health risks demand erring towards false positives over that of false negatives.
 Even so, the random forest model is bouyed by a descent Accuracy as well in comparison to the other